jose-kevin/academic-kickstart/content/authors/admin/_index.md

 I am also finishing up my PhD with the [Computational Engineering and Design Group](https://www.southampton.ac.uk/engineering/research/groups/ced.page) at the University of Southampton, UK.

-I was a part of the EU's H2020 [InDEStruct](https://indestruct.eu) project.
-You can read a profile article about me and my work [here](https://indestruct.eu/kevin-now-i-see-structures-everywhere/).

 My latest work demonstrates the existence of [branched flows](https://physicstoday.scitation.org/doi/10.1063/PT.3.4902) in thin elastic plates.
 Read the paper [here](https://www.nature.com/articles/s42005-022-00917-z) and the blog post [here](https://go.nature.com/3GuJ5iZ).
 <center>![Anim](/img/RayAnimWeb.gif)</center>

+From 2019-2022, I was a Marie-Curie Fellow in the EU's H2020 [InDEStruct](https://indestruct.eu) project.
+You can read a profile article about me and my work [here](https://indestruct.eu/kevin-now-i-see-structures-everywhere/).

 I graduated from the Department of Mechanical Engineering at IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
 My master's thesis was in the area of musical acoustics.